Ajmaljalal/arora/README.md

 # Arora
-A nextJS application as a side hustle to learn NextJS and explore its power.
+A nextJS application as a side hustle to learn NextJS and explore its power - development.